Consumer AI Tool for Personalized Micro-learning

 Without answers, users were making conservative decisions.
 They'd hesitate, browse away, and not come back.

-The redesigned PDP answered those three questions before asking anything of the user: a short "what you'll learn" section, a read time, a topic preview, and a visual peek at the card format.
+The redesigned PDP answered all the questions before asking anything of the user: a short "what you'll learn" section, a read time, a topic preview, and a visual peek at the card format.
 The goal wasn't to sell the book, it was to remove uncertainty.

 SWIPE SUMMARY EXPERIENCE

 The original reading experience was a long scrollable page.
-Paragraphs, headers, a reading progress bar.
-It looked like reading, which was fine, but I wanted to offer another way for readers to choose how they wanted to learn.
+Paragraphs, headers, a reading progress bar, which was fine, but I wanted to offer another way for readers to choose how they wanted to learn.

 BeFreed's value proposition is that you don't have to read the whole book, but even the shorted story looked like a lot of effort, like homework.
 It created cognitive overhead before a single word was absorbed.